-Brazing is a heat treating process in which melted metallic filler is used to bond two base pieces creating an extremely strong and often hermetic joint.
-Unlike many heat treatments, brazing does not alter the internal structure of materials in order to effect change.
-Instead, brazing uses a technique similar to welding and soldering in order to create strong and lasting joints between two components.
+Brazing is a heat treating process in which melted metallic filler is used to bond two base pieces, creating an extremely strong and often hermetic joint.
+Unlike many heat treatments, brazing does not alter the internal structure of materials to effect change.
+Instead, brazing uses a technique similar to welding and soldering to create strong and lasting joints between two components.

 This particular heat treating process involves heating two adjacent metal parts to just below their melting points.
 The brazing material or filler is then melted along the heated seam between components.
 This filler blocks in the entirety of the gap and creates a strong seal when cooled.
 Industries such as aerospace, agriculture, semiconductor manufacturing, plumbing, and others rely on the use of brazing to join panels, pipes, tubes, rods, or any additional components which are not but should be adjoined.
 Metals such as copper, bronze, steel, aluminum, iron, and stainless steel can be joined to similar elements or any other metal without the distortion, deformation, or chemical amalgamation encountered by other heat treatments.
 Ceramics and other non-metal materials can be joined via brazing with specialized materials and attention, though this is far less frequent.